davekinkead/thesis/paper.coffee.md

       winners / population

-Running the same Monte Carlo simulation as was performed for the epistemic account of democracy yielded a similar data cube.
-Results for the slice at preference ration of 600:400 generated the following results.
+Running the same Monte Carlo simulation for the same variables as for the epistemic simulation yields a different set of results.
+Below, we see the fidelity of individual preference to majority vote for a distribution of agents with a 60:40 preference for some choice A or B over a range of clustering and partition variables, viewed by degree of clustering.

 ![Preference realisation by cluster factor](graphs/pref-600-c.png)

-When viewd by cluster factor, the impact of re-partitioning on preference realisation is clear.
-When agents are uniformly distributed by preference across the space, the likelihood of an individual's preference being realised by majority vote is identical to that of any two random agents preference being the same ie the preference base rate.
+Again, when viewed by degree of clustering, the impact of re-partitioning on preference realisation is stark.
+When agents are uniformly distributed by preference across the space, the likelihood of an individual's preference being realised by majority vote is identical to that of any two random agents preference being the same i.e. the preference base rate.

-As clustering of agent preferences increases however, the fidelity between individual and majority preference increase significantly.
+As clustering of agent preferences increases however, the fidelity between individual and majority preference increases significantly.
+At its most extreme, there is near certainty that individual preference will be realised by a majority vote when the distribution of agents across the political space is fully clusters i.e. agents are completely segregated by preference.
+This relationship holds for all preference base rates.

+In contrast with the epistemic simulation of democracy however, the impact of agent clustering is reversed.
+Majority voting has the greatest likelihood of fidelity with individual preference, and therefore greatest value from a content-relative perspective, when agents are highly clustered.
+This contrasts sharply with the content-independent perspective where the greatest epistemic value of majority voting was found with a completely uniform agent distribution.

 ![Preference realisation by partion number](graphs/pref-600-p.png)

-Partion number plays only a limited role in individual-majority preference fidelity.
-As the space is partioned into increasing numbers of polities, fidelity increases slight when preference are highly clusted, but the influence of partion number is significantly less than the impact of perference clustering.
+The number of polities a space is partitioned into plays only a limited role in individual-majority preference fidelity.
+As the space is partioned into increasing numbers of polities, fidelity increases slightly when preference are highly clustered, but the influence of partition number is significantly less than the impact of preference clustering.

 The key implication from this analysis is that accounts of democratic authority based on preference realisation and fidelity of individual with group preference, require an account of democratic inclusion that ensures:

 1. Polities are sufficiently small.
 2. Voters in polities are highly clustered.

+Restated, where we draw political boundaries is irrelevant for content-relative accounts of democracy if the distribution of voters by preference is highly clustered.
+Where we draw boundaries is very important however, when the distribution of voters by preference is uniform.
+The Boundary Problem only becomes a problem for content-relative justifications of democracy when homogeneity of voter preferences is low within polities but high between them.

+## Content Indifferent Outcomes

+!!
+This part is still under development...

+A third type of consequential justification of democracy is that transforms the moral character of participants.

+Talk about Mill & Rousseau...

+    Space::character = () ->
+      correctVotes = 0
+      for polity in @polities
+        election = vote polity
+        correctVotes += 1 if election.winner is 'right'
+      correctVotes / @polities.length

 ## Conclusion

 !!
-Yes, I need to rewrite this conclusion
+Yes, I need to rewrite this conclusion - do not bother reading yet....

 While I've only examined two accounts of democratic authority from the wide array of accounts offered by political theorists, the data from the simulation allows us to make the number inferences.